sadumkudi/ai_predict_traffic/README.md

 A deep learning-based traffic prediction model developed using MLPRegressor.
 This project aims to predict traffic patterns based on various input features, leveraging machine learning techniques for accurate predictions.

-## Table of Contents
-1. Prerequisites
-2. Installation
-3. Running the Application

 ## Prerequisites
 Before you begin, ensure you have the following: